stfc/PSyclone/doc/getting_going.rst

 API in action.
 This script contains:
 ::

-    from parse import parse
+    from psyclone.parse import parse
-    from psyGen import PSyFactory
+    from psyclone.psyGen import PSyFactory

     # This example uses version 0.1 of the Dynamo API
     api="dynamo0.1"